 As of October 1, 2016, passports must have a date of entry into the U.S. for dependents from a country other than Canada or Mexico or dependents of military members overseas.
 Applicants that don’t will be required to submit additional documentation to prove U.S. residency based on the dependent’s age:

-- Over 18 – school records, rental statements, bank statements, or utility bills listing the applicant’s name and U.S. address
+- Over 18 – school records, rental statements, bank statements, a state identification card or driver’s license that lists the applicant’s name and U.S. address, a U.S. visa, or utility bills listing the applicant’s name and U.S. address

 The IRS has released several resources to assist ITIN holders and organizations working with this population.